Corporate Responsibility and Sustainability (Level 4)

 Additional Funding

-• If apprentice is under the age of 25, Employer may not have to pay Class 1 Employer National Insurance.
+- If apprentice is under the age of 25, Employer may not have to pay Class 1 Employer National Insurance.
 Full details and criteria are found here.

-• For apprenticeships starting between 1 August 2024 - 31 July 2025, employer may be eligible for £1,000 if apprentice is aged 16 - 18 years old, OR aged 19 - 24 years old and has either an Education, Health and Care (EHC) plan provided by their local authority and / or has been in the care of their local authority.
-Full details and criteria are found within the ESFA Funding Rules.
+- For apprenticeships starting between 1 August 2024 - 31 July 2026, employer may be eligible for £1,000 if apprentice is aged 16 - 18 years old (or 15 years of age if the apprentice’s 16th birthday is between the last Friday of June and 31 August); or aged between 19 and 24 years old and has either an Education, Health and Care (EHC) plan provided by their local authority and / or has been, or are, in the care of their local authority.
+Full details and criteria are found within the relevant DfE Funding Rules.

 Start Date